crahen/vagrant/README.md

 </pre>

-## Vagrant + Docker w/ X11 Support via Xpra
+## Vagrant + Docker w/ Xpra

-Lifetime of a docker container connected to an X11 session
+Lifetime of a docker container connected to an X11 session that's run in the vagrant managed client.
+The X11 session from the client can be attached and detached from the host X11 session.

 <pre>
 DISPLAY=:$SESSION